-- 22. Where a beneficiary under a will determines not to accept a testamentary gift, the disclaimer of the gift is not treated as a disposition of the subject property by the beneficiary.
-Rather, it operates as if the gift had never been made.
-The property will fall to be dealt with under the remaining provisions of the will, with the result that it will usually become part of the residue. - 23.
+- 22. Where a beneficiary under a will decides not to accept a testamentary gift, the disclaimer is not treated as a disposition of the property but operates as if the gift had never been made.
+The gift property will be dealt with under the remaining provisions of the will and will usually become part of the residue. - 23.
 Disclaimer of a testamentary gift may be made at any time before the beneficiary has derived any benefit from, or accepted the benefit of (i.e. assented to), the gift.
-Assent need not be in writing and may be implied from conduct.
-A beneficiary, by accepting a benefit, will be taken to have assented to the gift. - 24.
-A purported disclaimer that is made too late to be effective, e.g. where the beneficiary has already obtained a benefit from the asset, may result in further duty being chargeable.
+Assent may be in writing or may be implied from conduct.
+By accepting a benefit, a beneficiary will be taken to have assented to the gift. - 24.
+A purported disclaimer that is made too late to be effective, such as where the beneficiary has already obtained a benefit from the asset, may result in further duty being chargeable.

 A will provides that a life interest in the former family home is to be given to the surviving spouse, with the estate in remainder to the children.
 The home is tenanted and the spouse receives the rent paid to her own benefit.
-When the estate is ready to be finalised the spouse disclaims the life interest, as she now wishes the entire interest in the home to go to the children.
+When the estate is ready to be finalised, the spouse disclaims the life interest as she now wishes the entire interest in the home to go to the children.